-The Graduate School of Arts and Sciences offers graduate programs leading to the master of arts, master of arts in education, master of arts in liberal studies, master of science, master of science in accountancy, and doctor of philosophy degrees.
-For a description of the programs, see Courses of Instruction.
-"Instructions for the Preparation of Theses and Dissertations" may be obtained from the Graduate School Web site.
-All candidates who receive graduate degrees in August, December, or May are expected to attend the May Commencement of that school year unless excused by the dean of the Graduate School.
+The Graduate School of Arts and Sciences offers graduate programs leading to the master of arts, master of arts in education, master of arts in liberal studies, master of science, and doctor of philosophy degrees.
+For a description of the programs, see Courses of Instruction in this publication.